pelinbalci/pelinbalci.github.io/_posts/2023-01-29-Line_Chart_with_Plotly.md

 ### How to embed plotly chart to md file?

-It is a bit tricky when you want to pusblish your plotly express plots as md file.
+It is a bit tricky when you want to publish your plotly express plots as md file.
 In this blog I'm using Jeykll and mostly, I prefer to convert my jupyter notebooks to html and publish them directly.
 However, when it comes to publish plotly there are many erros in github deployment.
 For example: Liquid syntax error